stephanedenis/PaniniFS-Research/docs/SYNTHESE_CONCEPTUELLE_INTEGRATIVE.md

 ## 6. Conclusion

-We present a dhātu-based approach to universal semantic primitives that achieves 92% cross-linguistic coverage with 86% fewer primitives than existing approaches.
+This paper presents a dhātu-based approach to universal semantic primitives that achieves 92% cross-linguistic coverage with 86% fewer primitives than existing approaches.
 The framework enables practical applications in content addressing, semantic compression, and age-adaptive compilation.
 Empirical validation across 20 language families confirms universality claims while identifying specific areas for future development.

-Our work bridges classical linguistic theory with modern information architecture, suggesting new directions for semantic computing based on cognitively grounded primitives.
+This work bridges classical linguistic theory with modern information architecture, suggesting new directions for semantic computing based on cognitively grounded primitives.

 ## Acknowledgments

-We acknowledge the foundational work of Anna Wierzbicka and Cliff Goddard in semantic primitive research, and the broader academic community working on universal grammar and information theory.
+The author acknowledges the foundational work of Anna Wierzbicka and Cliff Goddard in semantic primitive research, and the broader academic community working on universal grammar and information theory.

 ## References